osrsbox/osrsbox-db/README.md

 - `scripts`: A collection of scripts (using Python and BASH) to help automate common tasks including dumping the OSRS cache, scraping the OSRS wiki, generating schemas, updating the databases, and inserting data into a MongoDB database.
     - `cache`: A collection of scripts to extract useful data from the OSRS cache item, npc and object definition files.
     - `items`: A collection of scripts to help process data for the item builder.
-    - `mongodb`: A collection of scripts for creating and inserting data into the MongoDB database.
     - `schemas`: A collection of scripts for generating and parsing the JSON schemas used in this project.
     - `update`: A collection of scripts for automating the data collection and database regeneration.
     - `wiki`: A collection of scripts for automating data extraction from the OSRS Wiki using the MediaWiki API.